pisotskyi-yevhenii/examples-advanced-WP-Query-SQL-with-JOIN-Hooks-WP-Transient/README.md

 - Complex SQL with JOIN via WP DB,
 - WP Transient,
 - Hooks,
-- Programatic downloads an external media file, checks if it’s already attached to the given post, and if not — adds it to the WordPress Media Library, attaches it to the post, deletes the old attachment, and returns the new attachment ID.
+- Programatic downloads an external media file, checks if it’s already attached to the given post, and if not — adds it to the WordPress Media Library, attaches it to the post, deletes the old attachment, returns the new attachment ID.